5 Impressive Quotes by Michel Foucault

 -Michel Foucault-

-Foucault made himself known to the world with his work “Words and things.”
+Foucault made himself known to the world with his work “The Order of Things.”
 However, later works, such as “Discipline and Punish”, “Madness and Civilization” and “History of Sexuality” were also very impressive.
 From these, we’ve extracted five interesting phrases that we want to share with you.

 1. One of Michel Foucault’s quotes about knowledge and power

-The relationship between knowledge and power is a topic that comes up a lot in Michel Foucault‘s quotes.
+The relationship between knowledge and power is a topic that is discussed a lot in Michel Foucault‘s quotes.
 This is one of his most emblematic quotes:

 “The history of the struggle for power, and consequently the real conditions of its exercise and maintenance, is still almost totally hidden.
 Knowledge is not a part of this: that should not be known.”